This Is The Real Definition of Dispersed Camping

 Pretty much ever since then, public lands have been my jam.

-What makes me consistently choose to boondock on BLM land, or go dispersed in National Forests?
+What makes me consistently choose to boondock on BLM land or camp in national forests?

 That's so easy to answer:

-- Price: It's almost always Free.
-If you like to move a lot, then maybe this camping experience is up your alley.
+- Price: It's almost always free.
 Usually, there's a stay limit.
 Often you must move at least every 16 days (sometimes 14).
 My camping locations are free and away from people.

 - Beauty: Want a good view?
-There are very few campgrounds that rival the beauty and nature you get with dispersed camping and boondocking.
+Few campgrounds rival the beauty and nature you get camping without a campground.
 These places have trails, streams, woods, mountains, wildflowers, coyotes, and more.
 All without the crowds.

 - Facilities: Well, what facilities?
-That's right, there ARE no facilities most of the time.
+That's right.
+There ARE none most of the time.
 If you are self-sufficient, there's no need to pay for utilities.
 Become self-sufficient using your own resources and escape the nasty bathrooms, noisy neighbors, views of bear lockers and trash collection services, etc.

-- Solitude: The peace and quiet of most disperse camping spots is unrivaled by any campground.
+- Solitude: The peace and quiet of most remote sites are unrivaled by any RV park.

 - Flexibility: No reservations necessary.
 Never full (kind of).
 Leave and arrive on YOUR schedule.